South Korea ecstasy, Uruguay agony on day of drama

 Some fans around me were aware that put them above Uruguay on goals scored, others just knew they now had a chance of qualifying.
 All of them were anxious as they awaited their fate.

-Below us, the players sat motionless too until the end of Uruguay's hopes brought an amazing explosion of emotion that will live long in the memory of anyone who witnessed this remarkable finale.
+Below us, the players stood motionless too until the end of Uruguay's hopes brought an amazing explosion of emotion that will live long in the memory of anyone who witnessed this remarkable finale.

 Tears of agony...